 2. Understand what is expected of you and don’t be afraid to ask questions’

 Take a hard look at the syllabus and any assignments you have access to right away.
 If there is something you don’t understand, it is better to ask questions right away than to wait until the last minute.

 3. Pace yourself and don’t try and get too far ahead.
 You’ll learn as you go

 Getting ahead may sound like the best way to stay on top of things with your classes, but being too far ahead can actually hurt you, especially if you rush to complete assignments.
 Pacing yourself will help you to stay engaged in the material and do your best work.

 4. Use your peers in your course for support and feedback

 Just because the course is online, doesn’t mean that you have to go it alone.
 Swap emails with a couple of your classmates.
 That way, if you have questions or just want to commiserate about a tough assignment, you have someone who understands what you’re going through.

-5. Try to join a cohort with someone you talk to daily or who is close to you so that you have support and can bounce ideas about assignments off of them
+5. Try to join a cohort with someone you talk to daily or who is close to you so that you have the support and can bounce ideas about assignments off of them

-One of the best things that you can do as you complete assignments is talk about them with other students.
+One of the best things that you can do as you complete assignments is to talk about them with other students.
 They help you to get your ideas straight and improve your work.

 6. Don’t forget to take a break at least once a week from the course to keep you on track, and keep you from getting burnt out